Why Is A Silo Mentality Killing Your Growth Strategy?

 A fragmented approach to organisational change programs such as CRO caused by the dominance of individual silos creates a blame culture and can result in complacency.
 When CRO related targets are not met the temptation for some departments is to blame other areas of the business rather than take responsibility for their own failings.

-A blame culture discourages collaboration because such initiatives can threaten a person’s career or credibility within their own department.
+A silo mentality therefore discourages collaboration because such initiatives can threaten a person’s career or credibility within their own department.
 In CRO it is important to encourage people to prove themselves wrong by creating online experiments to challenge existing best practice.

 This is often how innovation happens as if we don’t take risks we are unlikely to create anything new and transformational.
 However, to identify improvements in the customer experience it is essential that people from different areas of expertise work together in a collaborative and trusting environment.